- Latest News

 Each pupil has a 1:1 reading time with an adult every day.
 During this time the adult hears the child read, discusses the text and unfamiliar vocabulary.
 The children are also questioned using Blooms taxonomy and the Blank level questioning.

 All teaching of reading is recorded in a pupil’s individual reading journal.
 This includes daily 1:1 reading with an adult and a record of the questions and responses.
 We are currently trialling having a half termly focus for questioning so that children experience similar questions related to a range of material in order to be secure in how to respond.
 We are currently using Blooms Taxonomy for questioning in individual reading.

 Where appropriate pupils will also be supported with the blank level questioning.

 Once automatic decoding has become embedded and reading is fluent, pupils will assess a weekly standalone comprehension session.
 In this session the children will read a short text either independently or with an adult.
 They will then answer questions in their reading journal.
-This sessions will cover a range of texts.
+This session will cover a range of texts.
 The materials we are currently using are The Literacy Box and texts that are related to study in a range of areas of the curriculum.